Chemin de fer de La Mure: History

 The line was built between 1882 and 1886, to link Saint-Georges-de-Commiers and La Mure through a mountainous region of the department of Isère.

 The 30 km long, metre gauge line runs from La Motte-d'Aveillans and La Mure to a connection with the main line of the PLM railway at Saint-Georges-de-Commiers.
 The line was almost closed in the mid-1970s and if the country hadn't been suffering an oil crisis the line would have met its end.
 Its life was extended by fifteen years, which proved to be its saviour.
 Unlike many other lines this became a tourist attraction which combines an area of industrial heritage with some of the finest scenery on any similar line on the continent.

 The railway was electrified in 1903, using a symmetrical current power supply with two overhead lines at plus and minus 1200 volts direct current respectively.
 In 1950, this non-standard system was replaced with a conventional power supply with a single overhead line at 2400 volts direct current.
 The branch line between La Mure and Corps was opened in 1932 and closed for passenger traffic in 1952.

 Coal traffic ceased in 1988, and most of the coal installations were demolished, the coal being transported by road.
 The Matheysine coalmines were finally closed on 28 March 1997.
 The SGLM found a new vocation in providing a tourist attraction and as a result, there remain all of the line's historical installations, the workshops, forge, joinery shop, etc.

 The network's departure and arrival stations were dependent on connections with the PLM railway's Grenoble–Veynes line.
 The necessary facilities together with the transhipment platform for the automatic transfer of the coal from the SGLM coal cars to the trains operated by PLM (which became SNCF in 1938) were built adjacent to the PLM station, today the station for the Chemin de fer de La Mure.

-When they last operated, the trains of the railway ran at the leisurely pace of up to 30 km/h.

 Rolling stock

-Electric and Electro-Diesel Locomotives
+Electric and electro-diesel locomotives

 Note 1 : Part of a class of 10 electro-diesel locomotives, 2 are in service at the Chemins de fer du Jura (CJ), 1 at the Chemins de Fer de Provence (CP).